Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Acknowledgements

 \section{Acknowledgements}

 We extend our profound appreciation to the Central Weather Administration (CWA) of Taiwan\footnote{https://www.cwa.gov.tw/eng/}, a premier government meteorological research and forecasting institution, for granting us access to the invaluable operational Numerical Weather Prediction (NWP) model dataset and for their expert guidance on data consultation.
 Our gratitude also extends to the AI-Algo team at NVIDIA, especially Kamyar Azizzadenesheli, Anima Anandkumar, Nikola Kovachki, Jean Kossaifi, and Boris Bonev for their insightful discussions.
-Additionally, we are indebted to David Matthew Hall for his constructive feedback on the manuscript.
+Additionally, we are indebted to David Matthew Hall, Dale Durran, Chris Bretherton for their constructive feedback on the manuscript.